Why 'Fake News' is Coming Soon to Your Hometown Newspaper

 The Amazon.com creator offers the combination of financial strength and technology strength to a struggling industry.
 “I am sure there are people in the world who are as good as Jeff Bezos at figuring out the future of a problem and a technology,” said Graham, “But I don’t think there’s anybody better.”

-A newspaper represents not just a business but a “public trust,” Graham has been known to say over the years.
+A newspaper represents not just a business but a “public trust,” the late Mrs. Graham was known to say over the years.
 “The values that matter in owning a newspaper go beyond profit and loss.”
 In a letter to his new employees Bezos wrote that the values of The Post do not need changing.
 “The paper’s duty will remain to its readers and not to the private interests of its owners.”

 We’ll see.
 And faithful newspaper readers will be surely be watching – at least the few who are left.